abarker/strip-hints/README.rst

 The command-line options are as follows:

 ``--to-empty``
-   Map deleted code to empty strings rather than spaces.
-Easier to read, but does not preserve columns.
+   Map removed code to empty strings rather than spaces.
+This is easier to read, but does not preserve columns.
 Default is false.

 ``--no-ast``